phonophasm/phonophasm.github.io/_projects/vr-instrument.md

 ## Credits & Notes

-- Built by **Shiro / Phonophasm** as part of ongoing research into expressive VR/MR instruments.
+- Built by **Peter Harrison** as part of ongoing research into expressive VR/MR instruments.
 - Thanks to collaborators and bandmates who stress-tested early builds during rehearsals.

 ---